 ESI shall be used only when a student presents a reasonable and immediate danger of physical harm to such student or others with the present ability to effect such physical harm.
-Less restrictive alternatives to ESI, such as positive behavior interventions support, shall be deemed inappropriate or student's behavior prior to the use of any ESI.
+Less restrictive alternatives to ESI, such as positive behavior interventions support, shall be deemed inappropriate or ineffective under the circumstances by the school employee witnessing the student's behavior prior to the use of any ESI.
 The use of ESI shall cease as soon as the immediate danger of physical harm ceases to exist.
+Violent action that is destructive immediate danger of physical harm ceases to exist.
 Violent action that is destructive of property may necessitate the use of an ESI.

-Use of an ESI for purposes of discipline, punishment or for the convenience of a school employee shall not meet the standard of immediate danger of physical harm.
+Use of an ESI for purposes of discipline, punishment, or for the convenience of a school employee shall not meet the standard of immediate danger of physical harm.

-Seclusion Restrictions
+ESI Restrictions

-A student shall not be subjected to seclusion if the student is known to have a medical condition that could put the student in mental or physical danger as a result of seclusion.
+A student shall not be subjected to ESI if the student is known to have a medical condition that could put the student in mental or physical danger as a result of ESI.
 The existence of such medical condition must be indicated in a written statement from the student's licensed health care provider, a copy of which has been provided to the school and placed in the student's file.